-Most people don’t have a clear understanding of what organizational change management means.
+Most CIOs, project managers and consultants who have been through ERP implementations will tell you that organizational change management is one of the most challenging aspects of an ERP implementation.
+Most people don’t have a clear understanding of what change management means.
 It’s a fairly nebulous term, especially if you’re not properly trained or don’t have the breadth of experience required to be effective in this discipline.

-3. How does your organizational change management approach integrate with the more technical aspects of the ERP implementation?
-Organizational change management executed in a silo is just as ineffective as no change management at all, so it is critical that your organizational change plan integrate into the overall ERP implementation project plan.
-For example, during the technical design or blueprint stage of the project, your organizational change team should be focused on identifying the gaps between the “to-be” and “as-is” business processes so they can craft targeted communications regarding the changes for each affected workgroup.
+3. How does your organizational change management approach integrate with the technical aspects of ERP implementation?
+Change management executed in a silo is just as ineffective as no change management at all, so it is critical that your change management plan integrate into the overall ERP implementation project plan.
+For example, during the technical design or blueprint stage of the project, your change management team should focus on identifying the gaps between the “to-be” and “as-is” business processes so they can craft targeted communications regarding the changes for each affected workgroup.
 Another example: one of the organizational readiness assessments conducted shortly before go-live should serve as a key input into the go/no-go decision of the overall go-live.
-These are just two examples of ways to look for the organizational change approach to integrate with the overall implementation strategy and plan.
-Panorama’s proprietary PERFECT Change™ approach is designed to integrate with the technical components of leading ERP implementation methodologies used by SAP, Oracle, Microsoft Dynamics, Infor and others.
+These are just two examples of how change management can integrate with the overall implementation strategy and plan.
+Panorama’s change management approach is designed to integrate with the technical components of leading ERP implementation methodologies used by SAP, Oracle, Microsoft Dynamics, Infor and others.